About the event

 Senior Research Associate , Liverpool School of Tropical Medicine

-Russell Is an experienced international researcher and consultant specialising in diagnostic systems, policy and regulation development and implementation in developing countries.
-Specialises in the diagnostic aspects of anti-microbial resistance, tuberculosis, malaria and neglected tropical disease control and capacity building of laboratory organisations.
-Russel has worked in this area in numerous countries across Sun-Saharan Africa and South-East Asia.
+Russell is an experienced international researcher and consultant, specialising in diagnostic systems, and policy and regulation development and implementation in developing countries.
+He specialises in the diagnostic aspects of antimicrobial resistance, tuberculosis, malaria and neglected tropical disease control, and capacity building of laboratory organisations.
+Russell has worked in this area in numerous countries across Sub-Saharan Africa and South-East Asia.

 • Roundtable Panellist - Professor Xavier Matias-Guiu